Pinning by holes of multiple vortices in homogenization for Ginzburg-Landau problems: Limiting vorticity via -convergence

-Recall that the centers of holes $a^\ve_j$ form $\ve$-lattice and therefore partition the domain $\Omega$ into fine squares $\Pi^\ve_j$ of side length $\ve$.
-We choose fixed sufficiently large integer $M$ and consider squares $K_k$ with side length $(2M+1)\ve$ and centers at points $a^\ve_{k}$ which form an $(2M+1)\ve$-periodic lattice.
-Consider a square $K_k$ strictly included in $\Omega$ (it contains exactly $(2N+1)^2$ holes).
-Let $D_k$ denote the mean value of $D(x)$ on $K_k$,
+Recall that the centers of holes $a^\ve_j$ form an $\ve$-lattice and therefore partition the domain $\Omega$ into fine squares $\Pi^\ve_j$ of side length $\ve$.
+In order to construct the distribution of vortex degrees that yields the optimal probabilities $\mu_k(x)$ in the homogenization limit (averaging over the $\ve$ scale), we need a partition of $\Omega$ on a coarser scale.
+To this end we fix a sufficiently large integer $M$ and consider squares $K_k$ with side length $(2M+1)\ve$ and centers at points $a^\ve_{k}$, which form an $(2M+1)\ve$-periodic lattice.
+Thus, we introduce a mesoscale $(2M+1)\ve$.
+This would allow to the construction of $\tilde D(x)$ that approximates $D(x)$ in $L^2(\Omega)$ for small $\ve$ and large $M$.